athiraa12/athiraa12/README.md

 # Hey👋, I'm Athira

-**Data Analyst** | CS graduate | Probably overthinking a dataset… or a chess move, strategy matters in both

 **What I do:** Turn 150K+ records into decisions using Python, SQL, and ML.
 I predict credit defaults (0.86 ROC-AUC) and find patterns in messy data.

 **What I'm after:** Entry-level Data Analyst role where I can contribute from day one.